University System of Georgia

 ***Program fee does not include tuition.***

-There is an all-day*Mandatory* orientation on May 16th in Milledgeville at the Georgia College & State University Campus.
+May 13th- There is an all-day *Mandatory* student orientation in Macon at the Middle Georgia State College.
 This meeting starts at 9am and is over at 4pm.
-Students who fail to attend will be penalized by dropping the final grades for study abroad courses by an entire letter; if you receive an “A” in the course, the grade of “B” will be submitted to as your final grade.
+Students who fail to attend will be penalized by dropping the final grades for study abroad courses by an entire letter; if you receive an “A” in the course, the grade of “B” will be submitted to your home institution as your final grade.

 Late Fee Schedule for Photos & Passports